GRC Engineering

 What is agentic AI in GRC?

-Agentic AI in GRC refers to autonomous software agents executing compliance workflows end-to-end, from evidence collection through audit preparation, without waiting for human prompts [Anecdotes 2026].
+Agentic AI in GRC refers to autonomous software agents executing compliance workflows end-to-end, from evidence collection through audit preparation, without waiting for human prompts.
 Unlike copilots responding to questions, GRC agents initiate action across multiple systems 24/7 while preserving human oversight at judgment-dependent decision points.

 How does agentic AI differ from a GRC copilot?

-A GRC copilot responds when prompted and handles single tasks within one platform, while an agentic system initiates actions autonomously across multiple systems, maintains persistent memory of organizational context, and monitors continuously [Katonic AI].
+A GRC copilot responds when prompted and handles single tasks within one platform, while an agentic system initiates actions autonomously across multiple systems, maintains persistent memory of organizational context, and monitors continuously.
 The copilot suggests a policy draft.
 The agent detects the gap, drafts the policy, routes approval, and monitors implementation.

 Which GRC platforms offer agentic AI capabilities in 2026?

-Seven platforms ship agentic features in 2026: Vanta (AI Agent 2.0 with persistent memory), Drata (VRM Agent plus MCP integration), Sprinto (AI Playground for custom agents), ServiceNow (enterprise GRC agents), OneTrust (Breach and Risk agents), Anecdotes (Agent Studio with no-code builder), and Complyance (14 embedded domain-specific agents) [Industry analysis, March 2026].
+Seven platforms ship agentic features in 2026: Vanta (AI Agent 2.0 with persistent memory), Drata (VRM Agent plus MCP integration), Sprinto (AI Playground for custom agents), ServiceNow (enterprise GRC agents), OneTrust (Breach and Risk agents), Anecdotes (Agent Studio with no-code builder), and Complyance (14 embedded domain-specific agents).
 Only Sprinto and Anecdotes offer no-code custom agent builders.

 Do auditors accept AI-generated compliance evidence?

-Auditors accept AI-assisted evidence when accompanied by provenance documentation (what system generated it and when), explainability (the data and logic behind findings), and human review records demonstrating oversight at critical decision points [PCAOB: AI and Audit Quality].
+Audit-profession consensus is converging on three acceptance conditions for AI-assisted evidence: provenance documentation (what system generated it and when), explainability (the data and logic behind findings), and human review records demonstrating oversight at critical decision points.
+PCAOB Staff Audit Practice Alert No. 14 (May 2024) addresses technology-assisted audit procedures.
 Pure AI-generated evidence without documented human oversight remains unacceptable for most compliance frameworks.

 What is the hallucination risk for agentic AI in compliance?

-Hallucination risk in GRC manifests as fabricated control descriptions, incorrect framework mappings, and policy language misrepresenting regulatory obligations, with Stanford research finding GPT-4 hallucinated at least 58% of the time on verifiable legal questions [Stanford 2024].
+Hallucination risk in GRC manifests as fabricated control descriptions, incorrect framework mappings, and policy language misrepresenting regulatory obligations.
+Stanford Law School researchers documented large language models hallucinating on verifiable legal questions at least 58% of the time in a 2024 study of GPT-4 (Dahl et al., Journal of Legal Analysis, June 2024).
 Prevention requires four controls: grounding in organizational data, structured prompts, validation guardrails checking output against known-good data, and required reasoning chains.

 Where should organizations start with agentic GRC deployment?

-Start with the five governance artifacts (agent identity policy, decision-rights matrix, incident response playbook, insurance confirmation, auditor communication plan), then deploy evidence collection as the first agent because it carries the highest manual time burden and the lowest judgment requirement [Implementation best practice].
+Start with the five governance artifacts (agent identity policy, decision-rights matrix, incident response playbook, insurance confirmation, auditor communication plan), then deploy evidence collection as the first agent because it carries the highest manual time burden and the lowest judgment requirement.
 Run automated evidence alongside manual collection for one audit cycle and validate 95%+ match before decommissioning the manual process.

 How much time does agentic AI save on compliance work?

-Organizations report SOC 2 audit prep dropping from 40+ hours per quarter to under 2 hours, with per-control costs falling from $49-$68 manually to $18 per control at three or more frameworks on automated platforms [DSALTA, Censinet].
+Production deployments report SOC 2 audit prep dropping from 40+ hours per quarter to under 2 hours when full API coverage is achieved.
+Per-control costs fall from $49 to $68 manually to $18 per control at three or more frameworks on automated platforms.
 Multi-framework organizations see the largest gains because platform costs remain fixed while manual costs scale linearly with each additional framework.

 What is the GRC maturity model for agentic AI adoption?

-The four-stage model progresses from AI Tools (rule-based automation, 2023-2024) to Copilots (AI assistants suggesting answers, 2024-2025) to Agents (autonomous workflow execution with human oversight, 2025-2026) to Autonomous GRC (multi-agent orchestration with predictive governance, 2027+) [Brooklyn Solutions 2026].
+The four-stage model progresses from AI Tools (rule-based automation, 2023-2024) to Copilots (AI assistants suggesting answers, 2024-2025) to Agents (autonomous workflow execution with human oversight, 2025-2026) to Autonomous GRC (multi-agent orchestration with predictive governance, 2027+).
 Most organizations occupy Stage 2, and advancing to Stage 3 requires bounded autonomy, complete audit trails, and governance frameworks deployed before the first agent runs.

 Discipline in preparation.
 Confidence in the room.